Expletive Sentences: Should You Start with 'There Is' or 'There Are'?

 One of the most common ways to organize an English sentence is to put the subject first and the verb second.
-That's how it works in sentences such as "I cooked" and "Pat threw up."
-The pronoun "I" and the noun "Pat" are the subjects and they come first, and the verbs "cooked" and "threw up" come second.
-We're all very comfortable with sentences that use this pattern (even if we're not all comfortable with my cooking).
+That's how it works in sentences such as "I sneezed" and "Pat coughed."
+The pronoun "I" and the noun "Pat" are the subjects and they come first, and the verbs "sneezed" and "coughed" come second.
+We're all comfortable with sentences that use this pattern (even if we're not comfortable when we're sick).

-The word "there" can function as both a noun and a pronoun, but even though "there" comes first and is followed by a verb in sentences such as "There are a couch and coffee table in the room," "there" isn't the subject, and that's why Joe is confused.
+Getting back to Joe's question, the word "there" can function as both a noun and a pronoun, but even though "there" comes first and is followed by a verb in sentences such as "There are a couch and coffee table in the room," "there" isn't the subject in that sentence, and that's why Joe is confused.

 What Is an Expletive Sentence?

 The trick to choosing the right verb is to find the real subject of the sentence.